 If you’re familiar with multiband compression, you may be thinking that a dynamic EQ seems quite similar to a multiband compressor.
 There are apparent differences between the two types of devices, but they’re much more subtle than you may think.
 Read The Difference Between Dynamic EQs and Multiband Compressors to learn when it’s appropriate to use each type of tool.

-There’s one dynamic EQ, in particular, that’s become a favorite mixing tool of mine. soothe is a dynamic EQ with self-adjusting frequency bands; this allows you to often bypass the need to manually set notches, making soothe a great time-saving plugin.
+There’s one plugin, in particular, that’s become a favorite mixing tool of mine. soothe is a dynamic resonance suppressor with self-adjusting frequency bands; this allows you to often bypass the need to manually set notches, making soothe a great time-saving plugin.
 It sounds great on vocals, but it works across a variety of sources.
-I’ve even used soothe while mastering since it's a quick solution to resonant mixes.
+I’ve even used soothe while mastering since it's a quick solution for resonant mixes.

 Extra EQ Tips

 In a majority of situations, I’m not applying surgical processing to tracks or hard-cutting their low-end.
 EQ advertisements show ridiculously exaggerated EQ curves that would rarely be used in a mix.
 There are, of course, no rules when it comes to mixing, but I can almost guarantee that you’re going to start creating subjectively better mixes if you cool it with the extreme EQ curves.